Black Honey (band): Black Honey (2014–2020)

-In April 2015, the single “Spinning Wheel” was released.
-This was followed by the single “Madonna” the following July.
-The band were also invited to do a BBC radio 1 Session for Huw Stephens and supported Superfood at The Rainbow Warehouse Birmingham on 8th April 2015.
+In April 2015, the single "Spinning Wheel" was released.
+This was followed by the single "Madonna" the following July.
+The band were also invited to do a BBC Radio 1 Session for Huw Stephens and supported Superfood at The Rainbow Warehouse Birmingham on 8 April 2015.

 The band continued to tour in 2016, and supported Catfish and the Bottlemen on their UK tour.
 In June 2016, they released a second EP titled Headspin.
-The EP featured the tracks “All My Pride”, “Headspin”, “On Your Time” and “Mocking Swing”.
+The EP featured the tracks "All My Pride", "Headspin", "On Your Time" and "Mocking Swing".

 In Spring 2017, the band embarked on a headline UK tour.
 The band were in the Netherlands for the NPO 3FM festival later in the year.
 Black Honey also supported Royal Blood on a UK and Europe arena tour in 2017.

-On the 21st September 2018, the bands debut self-titled album Black Honey was released.
+On 21 September 2018, the band's debut self-titled album Black Honey was released.
 The band embarked on an autumn tour during this year to promote the debut album.
 The band were also in Europe for a headline tour later in the year.
-In November 2018, the band released the single “Crowded City” with an accompanying music video.
+In November 2018, the band released the single "Crowded City" with an accompanying music video.
 This single appeared on the self-titled debut album.

 In 2019, the band were reported to be writing and recording songs for a second studio album, predicted to be released early 2020.
 In April 2019, the band were NME front cover stars.
 The band did a headlining tour during 2019, and also played Live At Leeds and Handmade Festival, Leicester.
 During this UK tour, the band released YouTube material titled “le Crousti Garçons”, which was just a bit of fun for the fans.
 The video for the single "Midnight" was nominated at the Berlin Music Video Awards 2019.

 The band continued to perform during the year, including sets at Poltimore Festival, Exeter; Dauwpop Fest, Netherlands; Vestrock Fest, Netherlands; Hurricane Festival, Scheeßel, Germany; and Rock Werchter Fest, Belgium.
 In Summer 2019, the band performed at Y Not Festival, Matlock, UK; Neverworld Festival, Edenbridge, UK; Grape Festival, Slovakia; Summer Well Festival, Domeniul Stirbey, Buftea, Romania; Reading Festival, UK; Leeds Festival, UK; and Lost Village, Lincoln, UK.

-A new song titled “I Don’t Ever Wanna Love” was being played in live sets around this time.
+A song titled "I Don’t Ever Wanna Love" was being played in live sets around this time.
 This song was released as a single in June 2019 with a music video featuring an art deco Ibiza hotel as a backdrop.

 Later in 2019, drummer Tom Dewhurst left the band.
 Alex Woodward later joined the band as the new drummer and percussionist.